 Proactive solutions include implementing a trial of a compounded medication, as well as minimizing the number of ingredients within a compound.
 Using fewer ingredients allows the treating physician to better determine which active ingredients are impacting the patient’s health.

 Since compounded medications are not within the scope of the FDA’s oversight, prescribers then must take responsibility and question compounds that are being increasingly marketed within the industry.
-The injured worker and his or her safety – comes first, and it is the responsibility of the prescriber to provide oversight where it is currently lacking in legislation.
+The injured worker and his or her safety – come first, and it is the responsibility of the prescriber to provide oversight where it is currently lacking in legislation.

 Some progress is being made.
 In November 2013, President Obama signed into law Title I of the Drug Quality and Security Act, of which sections 503 A and 503 B are related to the oversight of compounding drugs.
 Under these sections, the uncertainty regarding the validity of compounded medications was partially addressed.
 Specifically, under section 503 B, new legislation stated that a compounding pharmacy can register and pay a fee to be an outsourcing facility.
 Registered outsourcing facilities are listed online, where their compounding history is available publicly.
 As part of registration, a compounder must complete a comprehensive profile and participate in annual registration and audits every two years.
 Additionally, under the Drug Quality and Security Act, there are certain jurisdictions under which insurance carriers can deny drug payments to compounding pharmacies that are not registered as outsourcing facilities.